cabo/senml-jc/green.md

 | Array        | 2 + count-1 | UINT(count)               |
 {: #json-cbor-sizes title="Comparing Encoding Sizes"}

-This does not include any whitespace or separators in JSON (commas, colons, array and map designators) and other characters to enhance 'human-readable' representations.
+This does not include any blank space or separators in JSON (commas, colons, array and map designators) and other characters to enhance 'human-readable' representations.

 When choosing an encoding, binary encodings should be selected for any data structure that is not primarily composed of textual data.
 Using a rather crude simplification, messages can be separated in their 'scaffolding' and the 'value payload' they transport.
 In most cases, the proportion of scaffold and values is another selection decision.